Ever wonder which strategy best helps a famous brand company reach consumers?

 - The Krossa spice mill means to crush or grind.

-With over 12,000 products, IKEA has created a brilliant naming system.
+So, which strategy best helps a famous brand company reach consumers?
+IKEA – with over 12,000 products – has created a brilliant naming system.
 The names are quirky and endearing, and they elevate the status of each product.
 The naming system is efficient and scalable, which is essential for a global brand that is naming thousands of unique products.